 What councils do

-In Victoria, local government is made up of 79 councils representing more than six million people.
+Link to text version of infographic below In Victoria, local government is made up of 79 councils representing more than six million people.
 Councils are area-based, representative governments with a legislative and electoral mandate to manage local issues and plan for the community's needs.

 Local government enables the economic, social and cultural development of the municipal area it represents, supports individuals and groups, and provides a wide range of services for the wellbeing of the local community.